 Let your toddler be your boss with a few rounds of Simon Says.
 Toddlers love the chance to be in charge!
 Then, you can give the commands for a bit.
-It’s silly, active, and engaging—that’s why it’s an early childhood classic.
-Plus, it gives little ones a chance to practice following instructions, take turns, and it builds listening skills.
+It's silly, active, and engaging—that's why it's an early childhood classic.
+Plus, it gives little ones a chance to practice following instructions, taking turns, and building listening skills.
 Simon Says go play!

 Float That Boat